 - Yoko Ono naturally comes in for this, with her counterpart having a "song" that's nothing but her saying "Number 8" and Barney belching.

-Wiggum: Uh oh, this bird's gonna fly!
+Wiggum: This bird's gonna fly!
 (Jumps out window)